Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Adaptive Battery: Everything you need to know

-Adaptive Battery is an Android feature that extends the battery life based on your phone usage and habits.
+Adaptive Battery is an Android feature that extends battery life based on your phone usage and habits.

 What is Android Adaptive Battery, and how does it work?

 Limiting background apps

-The most common way Adaptive Battery saves minutes to hours of battery life is by restricting how apps run in the background.
-As mentioned earlier, some apps can consume a lot of power without you knowing it.
-When Adaptive Battery is turned on and an app is running too heavily, you will get a notification with the option to put it to sleep.
+The most common way Adaptive Battery saves minutes or even hours of battery life is by restricting how apps run in the background.
+When Adaptive Battery is turned on and an app has an outsized footprint, you’ll get a notification with the option to put it to sleep.

-Over time, Adaptive Battery will learn which apps take up the most background usage and limit some of their functions.
-This doesn’t really affect your phone performance, but it means the battery won’t drain drastically when your phone is idle.
+Over time, Adaptive Battery learns which apps are the worst offenders and limits some of their functions.
+This doesn’t really affect your phone’s performance, but it does mean your battery won’t drain drastically when your phone is idle.

 Learning your habits

-Another way Adaptive Battery lives up to its name is by learning the patterns of how you use your phone.
-After having Adaptive Battery enabled for some time, your phone will keep track of what apps you use the most, how long you use them, and how quickly your battery drains when not optimized.
+Another way Adaptive Battery lives up to its name is by learning usage patterns.
+It keeps track of which apps you use the most, how long you use them, and how quickly your battery drains when not optimized.

-Eventually, your Android phone will utilize this data to fine-tune how it expends a full battery so that it can last throughout your daily usage.
-A crucial piece of information in this equation is learning your charging habits.
-Once the time is regular enough, Android will start stretching your battery life to when it anticipates you will plug in your phone to charge.
+Eventually, your phone will utilize this data to fine-tune how it expends a full battery.
+A crucial piece of information in this regard is your charging habits.
+Once charging time is consistent enough, Android will start stretching battery life out to match when it anticipates you’ll plug in.

-One of the subtler ways Adaptive Battery improves battery life is by slightly reducing performance.
-Chips take a lot of power, and your battery can last much longer if that power is reduced to match your current needs.
+One of the subtler ways Adaptive Battery improves battery life is by slightly throttling performance.
+Processors require a lot of power relative to other components, and your battery can last much longer if a CPU or GPU is only running as fast as it needs to.

 How to turn on Android Adaptive Battery